openshift/enhancements/enhancements/storage/csi-migration.md

 The CSI migration feature is hidden behind feature gates in Kubernetes.
 For instance, to enable the migration of a in-tree AWS EBS volume to its counterpart CSI driver, the cluster administrator should turn on these two feature gates: *CSIMigration* and *CSIMigrationAWS*.
 However, these flags must be enabled or disabled in a [specific order](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/csi-migration.md#upgradedowngrade-migrateunmigrate-scenarios).

 It is important to respect this ordering to avoid an undesired state of volumes.
-For instance, if the feature is enabled in the kubelet before it is enabled in the AttachDetach controller, volumes attached to nodes by the in-tree volume plugin cannot be detached by the CSI driver and will stay attached forever.
-In the same vein, if the feature is disabled in the AttachDetach controller before it is disabled in the kubelet, volumes attached by the CSI driver cannot be detached by the in-tree volume plugin and will stay attached forever.
+For instance, if the feature is enabled in the Kubelet before it is enabled in the AttachDetach controller, volumes attached to nodes by the in-tree volume plugin cannot be detached by the CSI driver and will stay attached forever.
+In the same vein, if the feature is disabled in the AttachDetach controller before it is disabled in the Kubelet, volumes attached by the CSI driver cannot be detached by the in-tree volume plugin and will stay attached forever.

 In summary, this is what upstream recommends:

 * When the CSI migration is **enabled**, events should happen in this order:
   1. Enable the feature gate in all control-plane components.
-  2. Once that's done, drain nodes one-by-one and start the kubelet with the feature gate enabled.
+  2. Once that's done, drain nodes one-by-one and start the Kubelet with the feature gate enabled.

 * When the CSI migration is **disabled**, events should happen in this order:
-  1. One-by-one, drain the nodes and start the kubelet with the feature gate disabled.
+  1. One-by-one, drain the nodes and start the Kubelet with the feature gate disabled.
   2. Once that's done, disable the feature gate in all control-plane components.

 In order to keep the Attach Detach Controller and the Kubelet in sync regarding using the CSI driver or the in-tree plugin, upstream has a mechanism to keep the AttachDetach Controller informed about the status of the migration on nodes.
 Roughly speaking, Kubelet propagates to an annotation the information for each migrated in-tree plugin on the node.

-As a result, the AttachDetach Controller knows if the in-tree plugin has been migrated on the Node.
-If the feature flags are enabled in KCM and on the Node, the AttachDetach Controller uses the CSI driver to attach volumes.
+As a result, the Attach Detach Controller knows if the in-tree plugin has been migrated on the node.
+If the feature flags are enabled in Kube Controller Manager and on the node, the AttachDetach Controller uses the CSI driver to attach volumes.
 Otherwise, it will falls back to the in-tree plugin.

 In OCP, we can easily set those feature gates by using the [FeatureGate] (https://docs.openshift.com/container-platform/4.7/nodes/clusters/nodes-cluster-enabling-features.html) Custom Resource.
 OCP operators read this resource and restart their operands with the appropriate features enabled.
 However, this approach alone is not acceptable for CSI migration because the feature flags might be switched across components in _any_ arbitrary order.